BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 **Local Building on macOS**

-As introduced above, local building of Alpha is done using the Makefile that will in turn orchestrate ``conda-build``.
+As introduced above, local building of sklearndf is done using the Makefile that will in turn orchestrate ``conda-build``.

 Please make sure to activate the ``sklearndf-develop`` environment such that